Phlanka Logo

 Refresh Button

 Re-downloads the material catalogue from the Phlanka server.
-Use this if you have purchased access to new materials and they are not appearing in the list yet.
-During the refresh a status label shows the download progress and the number of icons updated.
+Use this if new materials are not appearing in the list yet.

 Apply to Active Texture Set Button

-Appears at the bottom of the library panel.
-An alternative to double-clicking — select a material in the list and then click this button to apply it to the active texture set.
-Useful if you find double-click difficult to trigger reliably.
+An alternative to double-clicking — select a material and click this button to apply it.

 About Tab

-The fifth and final tab.
+The sixth and final tab.
 Contains license information, the plugin version, language settings, and material cache management.
-You do not need to visit this tab for normal exports.

 License Information